-A challenge for results measurement is establishing a causal link between a grantsupported initiative and an effect.
-This issue is generally referred to as the attribution problem and is due to two main factors.
-Firstly, there is often a considerable time-lapse between the implementation of activities and the manifestation of effects on the intermediaries and end beneficiaries.
-Secondly, other donors might have invested in the same programme area, which makes it difficult to assess the degree to which results achieved can be attributed to a single donor.
+A challenge for results measurement in some sectors is that there is often a considerable time-lapse between the implementation of activities and the manifestation of effects on the direct target group(s) and end beneficiaries.
+Another challenge is the fact that funding from other sources might have invested in the same programme area, which makes it difficult to assess the degree to which results achieved can be attributed to the FM-supported interventions.

-For example, if equality between women and men increases in a country, this cannot be wholly attributed to an intervention funded by the Financial Mechanisms.
+For example, if equality between women and men increases in a country, this cannot be wholly attributed to an intervention funded by the FMs.
+The challenge of linking an effect to a grant-supported initiative is generally referred to as the attribution problem.
 Evaluations and research can demonstrate, or at least give an indication of how much of the result may be attributed to one intervention.
-We encourage NFPs and POs to consider carrying out end-of-programme (ex-post) evaluations for every programme in order to assess the contribution of the programme to the observed results.
+We encourage NFPs and POs to consider carrying out end-of-programme (ex-post) evaluations for every programme, to assess the contribution of the programme to the observed results.
 For this, it helps to think early about what data (evidence) you might need.
-See evaluation planning in section $\underline{IV.4}$.
+See evaluation planning in section IV.4.